MichaelCassidyPS/comfy-cloud-monitoring/README.md

 # Comfy Cloud – Pipeline Health Monitoring (Module 2)

 Minimal instructions for the Module 2 demo: turn a **BUILD_FAILED** log line into a metric, add a dashboard & anomaly-detection alarm, and send alerts to e-mail or Slack.
-Nothing extra.

 ---